 Perhaps you are wondering what animal-based omega-3 options are available for you.
 Here are the primary ones:

 • Fish – In a perfect world, fish can provide you all the omega-3s you need.
-Unfortunately, the vast majority of the fish supply is now heavily tainted with industrial toxins and pollutants, such as heavy metals, PCBs, and radioactive poisons.
+Unfortunately, the vast majority of the fish supply is now heavily tainted with industrial toxins and pollutants, such as heavy metals which include mercury, lead, arsenic, and cadmium, PCBs, and radioactive poisons.
 These toxins make eating fish no longer recommended.